jeffreyleifer/xseed-utils/docs/documentation.md

 - [xSEED to JSON](https://xseed.pages.isti.com/xseed-utils/documentation/xSEED%20to%20JSON/Introduction/)
 - [xSEED to Text](https://xseed.pages.isti.com/xseed-utils/documentation/xSEED%20to%20Text/Introduction/)

-**_Note:_** *You may also use the sidebar navigation menu to navigate to the Reference Data Set Overview and Examples, utilities, and installation instructions.*
+**_Note:_** *You may also use the sidebar navigation menu to navigate to the xSEED Reference Data Set overview and examples, utilities, and installation instructions.*

 ### Overview of miniSEED